 Nicole graduated from Dalhousie in 2020 with a Bachelor's degree in Civil Engineering and in 2023 with a master's degree.
 Nicole's MASc research was focused on saltwater intrusion in agricultural dykelands along the Bay of Fundy.
 Nicole's PhD research investigates saltwater intrusion dynamics in beaches and the relationships to geochemistry using both field and modelling methods.
 Nicole is funded through an NSERC Alliance grant as well as through a Nova Scotia Graduate Scholarship, NSERC CGSD Scholarship, and Killlam Scholarship.
 Nicole also helps with administration, lab oversight, and field campaigns.

 Armita Motamedi completed her undergraduate studies in Water Resources Engineering and a Master’s degree in Water Resources Management at Isfahan University of Technol.
-Armita actively collaborated on several research projects, focusing on the implications of extreme events, such as droughts, on water resources.
 Her performance during her master’s studies earned her an award from Iran’s National Elites Foundation.
-Currently, she holds a doctoral Nova Scotia Graduate Scholarship and is pursuing research on the effects of drought and extreme events on groundwater throughout Nova Scotia.
+Currently, she holds a doctoral Nova Scotia Graduate Scholarship and a Killam Scholarship and is pursuing research on the effects of drought and extreme events on groundwater and surface water systems throughout Nova Scotia.

 In 2023, Summer graduated from the University of Texas at Austin with a B.S. in Environmental Science.
 Her thesis focused on modeling the small-scale effects of grass species on major soil properties and soil hydrology.
 As an undergraduate, she worked as a research assistant in vadose zone hydrology, geochemistry, and restoration ecology.
 In 2023, Summer received the Groundwater Field Methods Award for her work during Hydrogeology Field Camp in the Yucatán Peninsula.
 Summer’s MASc research focuses on contaminant transport in seasonally frozen and permafrost vadose zone environments.
 Her work is currently funded in part by the Nova Scotia Graduate Scholarship as well as an NSERC Alliance grant.

 Martina graduated from the University of Guelph with a Bachelor’s degree in Water Resources Engineering in 2024.
 During her undergraduate degree, she supported graduate projects focusing on chloride, nitrate, and phosphorus contaminants and pathways.
 She helped graduate students conduct field work, including surface and groundwater monitoring and sampling.
 Martina has also worked in consulting, specializing in hydrogeology and private servicing.
 In this position, she conducted groundwater impact assessments and groundwater reports for new developments.
-Martina’s MASc research focuses on using geophysics to map and model saltwater intrusion on the North Shore of PEI.
+Martina’s MASc research, for which she received the IAH Canada Diana Allen Award, focuses on using geophysics to map and model saltwater intrusion on the North Shore of PEI.

 Adam graduated from the University of Connecticut with a B.S.
 In Environmental Sciences and Earth Sciences with a minor in GIS in 2025.
-Adam's undergraduate thesis focused on the effect that climate change has had on precipitation and river discharge patterns.
+Adam's undergraduate thesis focused on climate change impacts on precipitation and river discharge patterns.
 In the summer of 2025, Adam assisted with a research project investigating how beaver dams influence surface water-groundwater exchanges, as well as supported other projects at the United States Geological Survey.
-Adam's Master's thesis will focus on coastal dynamics and cold region processes of wetlands on the North Shore of PEI.
-Adam's work is funded by a Nova Scotia Graduate Scholarship and is co-supervised by Dr. Lauren Somers.
+Adam's Master's thesis investigates coastal dynamics and cold region processes of wetlands on the North Shore of PEI.
+Adam's work is funded by a Nova Scotia Graduate Scholarship, and Dr. Lauren Somers is his primary advisor.

 Former Research Associates and Visiting Scholars